 If you love granola in the morning, but are keeping a gluten-free lifestyle, then your alarm should be going off—and not just your 8 a.m. iPhone one.
 That's because granola is traditionally one of the unhealthiest "health" foods on the planet, with clusters of oats or grains welded together by unhealthy added sugars and fattening oils.
 In fact, some brands have as much sugar as three Krispy Kreme doughnuts!
 Secondly, most granolas are not naturally gluten-free because rolled oats (the foundation of granola) are likely to have been contaminated in the oat-cutting process, unless it was done in a GF-certified facility.

-Therefore, finding a brand that is both 1) healthy and 2) gluten-free can be quite a challenge—one you may not want to tackle before 9 a.m.
-Good thing we here at Eat This, Not That! woke up at seven.
-Our team of researchers studied the top 20 brands of gluten-free granola and ranked them, so you can enjoy those golden clusters of goodness guilt-free.
+Therefore, finding a brand that is both healthy and gluten-free can be quite a challenge—one you may not want to tackle before 9 a.m.
+Good thing we here at Eat This, Not That! woke up early and did the research for you.
+Our team of researchers studied the top 15 brands of gluten-free granola and ranked them, so you can enjoy those golden clusters of goodness.

 How We Ranked Them